WRWPhillips/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    Sessions use cookies for data transfer between server and client, where JWTs are JSON objects that can travel through REST endpoints normally.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    Bcryptjs hashes passwords multiple times and adds salt using a special algorithm, making it extremely difficulkt for an attacker to decrypt them without knowing the exact way they were made.
 3. How are unit tests different from integration and end-to-end testing?
+    Unit tests isolate specific functions and methods usually, and are easier to write, but are written to test specific functionality rather than the end to end functionality of an application.
+That's what integration and end to end testing does
 4. How does _Test Driven Development_ change the way we write applications and tests?
+    Test driven development means writing tests first, a list of demands for what our application will accomplish basically and then building out the application to fulfill those demands.
+It's a completely different workflow from blindly designing an application and then testing it afterwards, and it adds focus to the functionality and direction of an application.
+The test is also already there to back our code, so we don't have to worry about it.